PrankurSharma/totalitycorp-frontend-challenge/README.md

 I have made the div sliding buttons with the help of flex in ReactJS.
 The styling of the pages is done using CSS

-The concept of flexbox was used several times in this project and helped me to build 90% portion of the website.

 The concept of inline-block display was also used in order to ensure that divs remain in line untill certain width.

 Implementing navbar and the footer was also highly reliant on flexbox.
 Navbar is a little different from the original website when toggled for smaller screen devices but performs the same functionality.